antja0/deployer/README.md

 dotnet build
 ```
 Make sure all dependencies etc. required in building the application are installed on deployer server.
-Then output in specified output folder is zipped and stored at the deployer server.
+Then output in specified output folder is zipped and stored at the deployer server for future deployments.

+### UI

+Deployer.UI can basically be thought of as an admin panel that triggers deployments.
+It can also be used to organize projects into deployment groups etc.
+There is also an option to configure deployments (or some of them) to be automatic.
+It cannot be used to modify build scripts, it can only eg. edit which build script is used for which application.

 ## Nodes

-- Are setup on servers which contain multiple projects - which in turn contain multiple applications.
+Default setup is that each node contains multiple projects - which in turn contain multiple applications.
 Each server has one node that receives built files from Deployer.

+The Node included is designed for IIS deployments, but (if you want to code your own) essentially Node does these things:
-- Upon initial setup the node registers itself to the deployer.
+- Upon initial setup the node registers/adds itself to the deployer.
+(POST deployer/api/nodes)
-- When deployment is triggered new releases are uploaded to the registered nodes.
-Nodes will move downloaded files into their respective project and application folders under configured project root folder.
-If not yet present, those folders will be created.
+- Listens to (POST node/api/deploy) to trigger deployment
+- When deployment is triggered Node downloads the specified version from deployer (GET deployer/api/Versions)

 ## Security

 All communication between Deployer components is secured with HTTPS and [HMAC](https://en.wikipedia.org/wiki/HMAC).

+Deployer and nodes can also be IP restricted on software level.
+TODO: instructions on how to.

 Preferrably Deployer networking should be setup so that:
 - Deployer.API receives requests from anywhere (eg. Github or node registrations).
-- Deployer.Node:s allowing connections only from Deployer.UI.
+- Nodes allowing connections only from deplyer.
-- Deployer.UI in intranet, allowing no outside connections.
+- Deployer.UI in intranet, allowing no outside connections (basically for triggering deployments).

 **I do not take any responsibility, please do your own research before using.**